Teradata: History

+In December 2024, Teradata successfully appealed a California federal judge's decision in favor of SAP SE in a case involving allegations of trade secret misappropriation and antitrust violations.
+The lawsuit accused SAP of using Teradata's trade secrets to address technical issues in its software and of violating antitrust laws by bundling products and requiring customers to purchase them together.
+A federal appeals court reversed the earlier ruling, reviving Teradata's claims.

 Acquisitions and divestitures

-Teradata acquired several companies since becoming an independent public company in 2008.
+Teradata has acquired several companies since becoming an independent public company in 2008.
 In March 2008, Teradata acquired professional services company Claraview, which previously had spun out software provider Clarabridge.
 Teradata acquired column-oriented DBMS vendor Kickfire in August 2010, followed by the marketing software company Aprimo for about $550 million in December.
 In March 2011, the company acquired Aster Data Systems for about $263 million.
 Teradata acquired Software-as-a-service digital marketing company eCircle in May 2012, which was merged into the Aprimo business.

 In 2014, Teradata acquired the assets of Revelytix, a provider of information management products and for a reported $50 million.
 In September, Teradata acquired Hadoop service firm Think Big Analytics.
 In December, Teradata acquired RainStor, a company specializing in online data archiving on Hadoop.
 Teradata acquired Appoxxee, a mobile marketing software as a service provider, for about $20 million in January 2015, followed by the Netherlands-based digital marketing company FLXone in September.
+That same year Teradata acquired a small Business Intelligence firm, MiaPearl.

-In July 2016, the marketing applications division, using the Aprimo brand, was sold to private equity firm Marlin Equity Partners for about $90 million with Aprimo under CEO John Stammen moving its headquarters to Chicago. whilst absorbing Revenew Inc. that had also been bought by Marlin.
+In July 2016, the marketing applications division, using the Aprimo brand, was sold to private equity firm Marlin Equity Partners for about $90 million with Aprimo under CEO John Stammen moving its headquarters to Chicago. while absorbing Revenew Inc. that Marlin had also bought.

 Teradata acquired Big Data Partnership, a service company based in the UK, on July 21, 2016.
 In July 2017, Teradata acquired StackIQ, maker of the Stacki cluster manager software.

 Technology and products

-Teradata offers three main services to its customers: cloud and hardware-based data warehousing, business analytics, and consulting services.
+Teradata offers three primary services to its customers: cloud and hardware-based data warehousing, business analytics, and consulting services.
 In September 2016, the company launched Teradata Everywhere, which allows users to submit queries against public and private databases.
 The service uses massively parallel processing across both its physical data warehouse and cloud storage, including managed environments such as Amazon Web Services, Microsoft Azure, VMware, and Teradata's Managed Cloud and IntelliFlex.
 Teradata offers customers both hybrid cloud and multi-cloud storage.
 In March 2017, Teradata introduced Teradata IntelliCloud, a secure managed cloud for data and analytic software as a service.
 IntelliCloud is compatible with Teradata's data warehouse platform, IntelliFlex.
 The Teradata Analytics Platform was unveiled in 2017.

+In July 2025, Teradata introduced ModelOps, updating its ClearScape Analytics to streamline agentic AI and generative AI applications.